Bridesmaids and Groomsmen Responsibilities

 - Working with the bride and Maid of Honor to help address, seal, and stamp bridal shower thank-you cards.

 - Offering extra hands in making items for the wedding, such as DIY favors, place cards, etc.

 - Purchasing their own gowns and accessories, including shoes, jewelry, and undergarments.
 Bridesmaids are also responsible for attending all fittings for their dresses.

-- Assisting with decorating at all and any events—engagement party, bridal shower, reception venue, church or ceremony site, etc.
+- Assisting with decorating at all and any events: engagement parties, bridal showers, reception venues, church or ceremony sites, etc.

 - Coordinating any day-of communications with vendors, guests, etc.